LinuxyDEV/LinuxyDEV-Website/README.md

 Languages: HTML, CSS, JS

-If you like to contribute, Please open a issue.
-Or email us.
+If you like to contribute, Please open a issue or email us.

 ## THIS CODE IS UNDER DEVELOPMENT - Parts might not work properly